 For soups, grab the included one-litre 'Souperblast' pitcher – cheers, clever word play.
 Then fill it with soupy ingredients, screw on the blade housing and drop it into the main base.
 Now hold the Souperblast G button on the front until it lights up in red.
 The machine’s integrated heater will kick in while the blade pulverises everything into a lump-free consistency.
 It helps if you like your soups blended into what a sometimes resembles an unsightly mush but, hey, each to their own.

 Here’s one for the kiddies; well not as in ‘here you go, Johnny, a little blender for you to play with’.
-That would be a bad thing.
+That would be a bad thing, and probably very messy too.
 No, this cute little fella is just the ticket for puréeing your own healthy baby food without too much hassle.
 The package includes a batch bowl – simply fill with healthy stuff, invert and push and twist into the main base – two stumpy cups with big handles for serving and six sealed single-serve baby cups with integral ‘made on’ date dials.

 The 200-watt motor is more than powerful enough to blend any pre-cooked vegetables and most fruits and loose leaves.
 The flat milling blade, meanwhile, will also handle oats and other grains with relative ease.